Last Updated on

 Do you want your scope to clear your iron sights?
 Do you need an extended mount?
 Do you have the right size rings?
 Is a quick release/detach mount a realistic feature worth paying more for?

-Because AR platform is extremely modular, you will want to consider what accessories will best suit your rifle and scope system.
+Because the AR platform is extremely modular, you will want to consider what accessories will best suit your rifle and scope system.
 Some scopes come with included mounts and rings.
-Most of the time, you’re going to have to save room in your budget for the necessary accessories.
+Most of the time, you’re going to have to save room in your optics budget for the necessary accessories.

 AR-15 Rifle & Scope: The Versatile Choice